artronics/chapar-device-level/README.md

 #Chapar
 ##Introduction
-**Chapar** is a Software Defined Network (SDN) framework using *java* and a set of other open source libraries to make the process of designing a _Network Controller Service_ easy, flexible, fast, robust and reliable.
-Although _Chapar_ is not limited to specific implementation, it is designed with the idea of Software Defined Wireless Networks (SDWN) in mind.
-It is not protocol specific in a sence that it doesn't follow any specific protocol.
+**Chapar** is a Software Defined Network (SDN) framework using *java* programming language to make the process of designing a _Network Controller Service_ fast, robust and reliable.
+It is easy to use and also flexible enough to match with different scenarios Although _Chapar_ is not limited to specific implementation, it is designed with the idea of Software Defined Wireless Networks (SDWN) in mind.

 ###Usage
-Using Chapar is easy.
-You just need to provide your controller implementation and Chapar takes care of other things for you.
-For this to happen your `Controller` must extends Chapar's `BaseController`.
-Let's see this in an example.

-	public class MySdwnController extends BaseController{

-	}

-This `class` is an empty `controller` which means it has **no behaviour**.
-Now let's create a `main()` method which will be the entry point of our program.
+let's create a `main()` method which will be the entry point of our program.

 	public class Sdwn
 	{
 	    public static void main( String[] args )
 	    {
-	        Chapar.setController(MySdwnController.class);
 	        Chapar.start();
 	    }
 	}